 Our homeschooling groups create personalised learning in a vibrant community garden instead of the traditional school setting.
-We currently hold two monthly sessions.
+We work across two settings, our newly refurbished community kitchen at 137 Stamford Street, Stalybridge, SK15 1LU and our community garden.

-On the 1st Thursday of each month, at 2pm, we hold a gardening session.
-This is an opportunity for children to engage in learning about basic gardening techniques in an organic garden.
+On some of our sessions we hold gardening sessions.
+These are an opportunity for children to engage in learning about basic gardening techniques in an organic garden.
 We offer resources which engage the children, help them to record their activities and familiarise them with tools and equipment used in the garden.
 Children will start to learn about different species of plants and vegetables and will also take home plants and vegetables to nurture at home.

 Neurodiversity-Inclusive